User Management

 Managing Freelancer Access

-3. Re-enable if you work with them again
+3. Re-enable later if you work with them again

 Client Read-Only Access